-Talk to your doctor before getting a flu shot if:
+Check with your health care provider before getting a flu shot if:

 - You've had a serious allergic reaction to the flu vaccine in the past

-- You have a history of Guillain-Barre syndrome that developed after receiving a flu shot
+- You had Guillain-Barre syndrome develop after getting a flu shot

-- You're sick with a fever at the time you plan to get a flu shot
+- You have a fever when you go to get a flu shot

 You don't have to get your flu shot from your cardiologist.
-The flu shot is also available through primary care doctors, some specialists, public health departments and some pharmacies.
-It's best to call ahead to determine if vaccine is available and when.
-Some places may require an appointment.
+The flu shot is available at primary care provider offices, public health departments and some pharmacies.
+Call first to determine if the flu vaccine is available and if you need an appointment.

 - Flu and pneumonia prevention.
 American Heart Association. https://www.heart.org/en/health-topics/consumer-healthcare/doctor-appointments-questions-to-ask-your-doctor/flu-and-pneumonia-prevention.
 Accessed July 26, 2022.